Problem Summary:

 Components of the Training Program:

-Components of the training program are tailored considering provider’s location and serving populations particularly if those are underserved or rural groups, and characteristics of the clinics in terms of budgetary and time constraints.
+Components of the training program are tailored considering provider’s location and serving populations, particularly if those are rural groups, and characteristics of the clinics in terms of budgetary and time constraints.
 In this way we determine feasibility and applicability of the screenings and referral systems.
 Overall, the components are established based on goals to achieve which are: